Amy Johnson: Death

 In a last letter to her friend, Caroline Haslett, on New Year's Day 1941, Johnson wrote: "I hope the gods will watch over you this year, and I wish you the best of luck (the only useful thing not yet taxed!)".
 On 5 January 1941, while flying an Airspeed Oxford for the ATA from Prestwick via RAF Squires Gate to RAF Kidlington near Oxford, it is suggested that Johnson ran out of fuel in adverse weather conditions.

 Five hours after her departure, a convoy of wartime vessels in the Thames Estuary spotted a parachute coming down and saw a person alive in the water calling for help, witnesses describing the voice as female.
 Conditions were poor: there was a heavy sea and a strong tide, snow was falling and it was intensely cold.
 Lt Cmdr Walter Fletcher, the Captain of HMS Haslemere, navigated his ship to attempt a rescue.
 The crew of the vessel threw ropes out to the person but they were unable to reach them and they were lost under the ship.
 A number of witnesses believed there was a second body in the water.

-Fletcher dived in and swam out to this, rested on it for a few minutes and then let go.
+Fletcher dived in and swam out to what some witnesses described as possibly being a body of someone wearing a flying helmet, rested on it for a few minutes and then let go.
 When the lifeboat reached him he was unconscious and as a result of the intense cold he died in hospital days later.
 Johnson's watertight flying bag, her log book and cheque book later washed up, and were recovered near the crash site.

 A memorial service was held for Johnson in the church of St Martin-in-the-Fields on 14 January 1941.
 Lt Cmdr Walter Fletcher was posthumously awarded the Albert Medal in May 1941.